gimse/SwearWordSpammer/README.md

 # Swear Word Spammer

-Spam swear words with sms.
+App that let's you spam swear words with sms.

 ## Screencapture